 Safest Neighborhoods in Brooklyn

 If you’re looking to relocate to or within Brooklyn, it’s worth it to consider what you need to feel at home in a given neighborhood.
-For many, safety is going to be a top priority.
-More specifically, this means living in a part of the city where you feel safe walking around alone and that you won’t be bothered due to any differences (ethnicity, race, gender, etc.) you may have with others in the same area.
+For many, finding the best neighborhood means safety is going to be a top priority.

 Whether you’re moving with a family and want to find a safe place to raise your children or you’re living alone and want to feel secure in your new home, exploring the areas in this borough that have the lowest crime rates will be a key factor in your consideration process.